Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Introduction

 \section{Introduction}

 Clustering is a useful tool to analyze large data sets because it aims to group the subjects into few homogeneous subpopulations.
-In this context, mixture models permit to achieve the clustering purpose \citep{McL00,chauveauSurveys2015} since they model the distribution of the observed data.
-Despite the fact that the data sets often contain missing values, like in social surveys, there are few clustering approaches that consider missingness.
-Thus, statistical analysis are generally performed on a complete data where missing values have been either removed or imputed.
+In this context, mixture models permit to achieve the clustering purpose \citep{McL00,fruhwirth2019handbook} since they model the distribution of the observed data.
+Despite the fact that the data sets often contain missing values, like in social surveys, there are only few clustering approaches that consider missingness.
+Thus, statistical analysis are generally performed on a complete data set where missing values have been either removed or imputed.
 Removing subjects having missing values leads to severe bias and/or losses of efficiency \citep{molenberghsJRSSB2008}.
-Imputing missing values \citep{van2018flexible} suffers from a lack of consistency because imputations are generally performed with a model different to the model used to cluster.
-Moreover, the \emph{missing not at random} (MNAR) scenario \citep{little2019statistical}, where the missingness depends on the missing values even conditionally on the observed covariates, is often the case in practice (\emph{e.g.,} higher-income respondents may decline to report income data) and the approaches mentioned above produce biased results in such a case.
-Statistical analysis, under the MNAR scenario, generally requires the missingness process to be considered.
-However, few statistical methods allow this scenario to be considered because the models are often not identifiable based on the observed data.
+Single imputation of missing values \citep{van2018flexible} suffers from a lack of consistency because imputations are generally performed with a model different to the model used to cluster and do not permit to consider the variability of the data.

+When the missingness mechanism is \emph{ignorable} (\emph{i.e.,} the mechanism is \emph{Missing at Random} and the property of distinctness is satisfied; \cite{molenberghs_2014,little2019statistical}), then the distribution of the variables can be estimated by modeling the missingness mechanism.
+Thus, if the parameter of the distribution of the variables is the quantity of interest, likelihood-based methods \citep{schafer_1997} or multiple imputations \citep{van2018flexible} can be used for estimation.
+Note that, in this paper, the quantity of interest is not the distribution of the variables but the conditional probability of the cluster memberships given the observed variables.